 We are bringing together multidisciplinary minds to explore accessible solutions to ultimately improve emissions reporting for our community.

 During the Grand Challenge, you have the opportunity to hear from industry experts about the problem of emissions reporting and then form interdisciplinary teams with other participants.
-Your team will research more into the emissions reporting and will begin to develop your idea or solution with support at our optional events.
+Your team will research more into the problem and will begin to develop your idea or solution with support at our optional events.
 We have innovation mentors available to support your submission throughout.

 Successful teams will receive up to $10,000 in funding to develop and test prototypes within a 6-month period.